soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ---

 **Exercise**: What if we just used pattern matching for this instead?
-How would this look like?
+What would this look like?

 <details><summary>Solution</summary>